AtharvRaje33/Dynamic_Pricing_Strategy/README.md

 ## Future Improvements
 - Incorporate more sophisticated demand models (e.g., time-series or external factors like seasonality).
 - Expand to more products or product categories.
-- Experiment with additional RL algorithms (e.g., PPO, SAC).
+- Experiment with additional RL algorithms (e.g., A2C, SAC).
 - Add real-time data integration for live pricing adjustments.

 ## Acknowledgments